Leo Molloy: Hospitality career

 Molloy and his first wife took ownership of the Fat Ladies Arms bar in Palmerston North in 1991.
 The changes they made to the music and interior were greatly successful, leading them to franchise the brand out to nine locations.
 After moving to Auckland, Molloy opened the restaurant Euro on 3 August 1999, at the cost of 1.3 million dollars.
 He sold Euro in 2002.

 He later opened Danny Doolan's, an Irish pub.

 In April 2002, Molloy opened a nightclub called Cardiac, at the cost of roughly 2.5 million dollars.
 Molloy stated there was a secret “naughty bar” through the unisex toilets, "so if you wanted to shag, you could do it.”
 Cardiac went into receivership in June 2003, and Molloy was declared bankrupt in November, being more than a million dollars in debt.

 A chance meeting with Viaduct Harbour boss Mark Wyborn rekindled Molloy's career.
 Wyborn helped him open a bar named Cowboys, which was successful enough to open a second location in Queenstown.
 He later opened a bar next door named Indians.
 He also had a short-lived bar called Harry's Place, named after his eldest son.

 In 2006, Molloy and his wife Ingrid registered the Fokker Brothers trademark, intended for use as a pizza restaurant and then later a steakhouse and sports bar.
 Following the end of their marriage, Molloy applied to revoke the original trademark, and opened a Fokker Brothers burger restaurant in 2015 with his sister Julie.
 His application was denied.

-In 2017, Molloy opened the HeadQuarters bar, again with the help of Wyborn, just in time for the 2017 British & Irish Lions tour to New Zealand.
+In 2017, Molloy opened the HeadQuarters bar, just in time for the 2017 British & Irish Lions tour to New Zealand.
 He later opened another bar, Little HeadQuarters.
 During the COVID-19 pandemic, HeadQuarters turned away customers over the age of 70.
 Molloy planned to "segregate" unvaccinated staff members with different coloured uniforms, rather than firing them.
 In February 2022, Molloy announced he would be closing HeadQuarters to focus on his election campaign.